 Still, not all cloud storage providers are created equal, especially when it comes to security.
 Even though it’s important to get a “good deal” on your enterprise cloud solution, it’s more important to ensure the security of your data.
 When researching cloud storage providers, be on the lookout for those that exhibit the following red flags—and avoid them like the plague:

 No solid reputation—In this business, like many others, reputation is key.
 If a no-name company is offering a great price, make sure to investigate testimonials, recent downtime, experience, breadth of services, etc. before signing a contract.
 Also, remember that a smaller company might not have the capacity to manage your load, give your organization the attention you need or even be in business in five years’ time.

-Other security protocols missing—Any decent cloud storage for business provider will offer certain protocols, including encryption, which ensures the only people who can access your company’s data are those with proper login credentials.
+- Other security protocols missing—Any decent enterprise cloud storage provider will offer certain protocols, including encryption, which ensures the only people who can access your company’s data are those with proper login credentials.
 You’ll want a high level of encryption, such that your data won’t be compromised by prying eyes even if the cloud storage provider comes under legal action.

 - Weak privacy statement—When comparing online cloud storage providers, ask yourself, “How committed are they to protecting my data?”
 Find a service with a strong privacy statement, one that doesn’t give permission for that service to browse your files.
 Some are more stringent than others.
 Determine what is acceptable for your organization’s needs and choose wisely.

 - No mention of compliance standards—Meeting compliance standards and obtaining industry certifications demonstrate a provider’s capabilities and offer proof of reliable security.
 Looking at these certifications and met standards is an objective way of comparing each provider.
 Examples of compliance standards include ISO 27001, HIPAA, FERPA, FISMA, SSAE 16, PMI and more.